apache/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/aws_sdk_upgrade.md

 The change in signers will mean the custom signers will need to be updated to implement the new interface.

+There is no support to assist in this migration.

 ### S3A Auditing Extensions.